Oahu Guide & Vacation Homes

 Haleiwa Town

-Haleiwa is the North Shore's main town.
+Haleiwa is the main town on the North Shore.
 You can stop in Haleiwa town for food and browse its many shops.
 There are loads of T-shirt shops here hawking obligatory North Shore surf memorabilia, which make great gifts, but there are also galleries and artisans selling wares.
 Haleiwa is a quaint and tidy place, and there is a somewhat hippie vibe that comes through here, which is a reflection of the laid-back surf culture that dominates this part of Oahu.

 North Shore Food or “Grinds”